-- RegTechs shouldn’t over-inflate their involvement with a bank, because they’ll figure out that the contract with a big bank that’s on the sales deck was actually just a one-off piece of work which didn’t go anywhere;
+- RegTechs shouldn’t over-inflate their involvement with a financial institution, because they’ll figure out that the contract with a big bank that’s on the sales deck was actually just a one-off piece of work which didn’t go anywhere;

 - Banks mustn’t just put RegTechs into the same IT procurement process as used for giant blue-chip tech firms; there’s a need to be creative and flexible, as difficult as that might sound for banks (and I do genuinely understand!)